General Education Program

 The Office of the Vice Provost for Undergraduate Education is responsible for the administration of the program, including interpretation of legislation, assessing the number of seats required and communicating that information to Deans, evaluation of courses, faculty development and program assessment.
 The Office of the Vice Provost for Undergraduate Education shall also have the explicit authority to grant waivers and make appropriate substitutions for individual students, and to decertify courses that do not meet the program’s standards.
 The Vice Provost shall have sufficient material and human resources to meet these responsibilities.

-The General Education Committee is a committee of the Undergraduate Academic Council.
+The General Education Committee is a committee of the Undergraduate Academic Council (UAC).
+This Committee is responsible for the administration of the General Education Program.
 Its composition is determined by the University Senate.

 Course proposals originate in departments or programs, pass through college and school curriculum committees where appropriate, and are reviewed by the General Education Committee.
 It is the responsibility of the Vice Provost for Undergraduate Education and of the General Education Committee to insure that course proposals meet the values and criteria of the General Education Program.
 New course proposals must also be approved by the Undergraduate Academic Council of the University Senate; revisions to existing courses designed to qualify them for the general education program will be reviewed only by the General Education Committee.